 - Some of Grossman's claims have been refuted by the U.S. Military itself, such as his claim that Doom is used to desensitize Marines to the act of killing (the marines use a special software program to teach hand-eye coordination, but that's it).
 Another red flag is that many of the studies Lt.
 Col. Grossman cites to back up his arguments in turn cite Grossman himself as their primary source.

 - Halo was blamed for the Beltway Sniper attacks because an Xbox and the game were found in the possession of the guilty parties.
 In fact, this happens to any game with guns in it if it's found in the possession of a murderer.
 Don't count on the media getting the name right if it's not Halo, Counter-Strike, or Grand Theft Auto, though.
 Not to mention the fact that millions of people own such games without feeling the need to kill people.

 - The murder of a taxi driver in Thailand was blamed on Grand Theft Auto IV, with the murderer confessing that he plays the game.

-- As recently as January 2011, German news sites used screenshots of Counter-strike as illustrations for articles related to video games and violence.
+- In January 2011, German news sites used screenshots of Counter-Strike as illustrations for articles related to video games and violence.
 It once became the archetypal murder simulator to German media and apparently is keeping that position for good.
-(Counterstrike is a 12 year old mod for a game released in 1998.
-Chances are good you were too young back then to remember it.
-Or not born yet.)

 - There was another case in Germany where a guy stomped a homeless man to death.
 His attorney and the media tried to pin the blame for this on one of the Smackdown vs. Raw games, because he was allegedly frustrated that he was unable to beat his pal in the game and thus wanted to "win" the game in real life, using moves he learned from the game.
 Such as: Jumping on the head of somebody who's lying down on the street, because a game has to teach humans how to pull off that one...